 However, there’s a difference between being generous with knowledge and taking actions that completely devalue the work of writers.

-Working long hours on someone’s manuscript for free over the weekends when I’ve already been working my full-time job all weekend is sacrificing the precious time I need to recharge and reconnect.
+Working long hours on someone’s manuscript for free over the weekends when I’ve already been working my full-time job all week on top of studying is sacrificing the precious time I need to recharge and reconnect.
 And guess what?
 Upon saying ‘yes’ to things like this, I begin to resent writing.
 I once did a reading that I didn’t really fancy, giving up a whole day to travel across the country, to an unengaged audience who were only there to hear themselves in the open mic slot.
 I’ve been turned down for funding for a great project, only to have the project organiser offer me an unpaid opportunity to ‘shadow’ and help out.
 They framed this as though they were giving me the opportunity of a lifetime.

 I now realise they were purely taking advantage.